radicle-dev/radicle.xyz/_guides/seeder.md

 this point onwards, if you chose to disable the `seed` user's shell, you'll have to run all commands via `sudo`, like we've been doing so far.

-> To facilitate running commands as the `seed` user, add this alias to your
+> To facilitate running commands as the `seed` user by simply using `rad` as
-> admin shell's init scripts:
+> usual, add this alias to your admin shell's init scripts:
 >
 >     alias rad='sudo -u seed -- rad'
->
-> You can then run commands as the `seed` user by simply using `rad` as usual.

 ### Firewalls